 Our Pearland podiatrist says yes.
 Ultraviolet A (UVA) rays are responsible for giving your skin a tan.
 Ultraviolet B (UVB) rays are what cause your skin to burn.
 Contrary to common belief, both are harmful to your skin cells because both tans and burns are signs that the skin has been damaged by radiation.
 Doctors used to warn specifically against UVB rays, but our podiatrist in Pearland TX says that today’s research shows that both are harmful.
 To protect against both UVA and UVB rays, be sure to look for sunscreen that is broad spectrum.

 Our Pearland TX Podiatrist Says to Regularly Monitor Feet for Suspicious Changes

 Early detection is key to tackling skin cancer.
 You may not look closely at your feet as often as you do your face or arms, but noticing warning signs on your feet may save your life.
 Abnormal moles, freckles, or pigmented skin are all flags that you should immediately visit your podiatrist or dermatologist to have your feet and skin further examined.
 Look for unusual spots anywhere on the feet, including the soles and under the toenails.
 If you notice a change in size, shape, or color, you are also more than welcome to call our Pearland TX podiatry office to schedule a consultation.

-Our staff at Foot & Ankle Associates hopes you have a safe and enjoyable summer!
+Our staff at Vargas Foot & Ankle Specialists hopes you have a safe and enjoyable summer!